dmitrydnl/BitSkinsApi/docs/eng/buy_order/market_buy_orders.md

 Class properties ```BitSkinsApi.BuyOrder.MarketBuyOrder```:
 * BuyOrderId - buy order id.
 * MarketHashName - item name.
-* Price - price.
+* Price? - price.
-* SuggestedPrice - the average price of this item in BitSkins, may be null.
+* SuggestedPrice? - the average price of this item in BitSkins.
-* IsMine - is your purchase order.
+* IsMine? - is your purchase order.
-* CreatedAt - date of creation.
+* CreatedAt? - date of creation.
-* PlaceInQueue - number in the queue of purchase orders, may be null.
+* PlaceInQueue? - number in the queue of purchase orders.

 ### Possible exceptions
 ```ArgumentException``` - in case of transfer to the function incorrect data, the message contains detailed information.